When Location Shapes Choice: Placement Optimization of Substitutable Products: Uniformly Priced Products

 Recall that the cardinality constrained assortment optimization problem is a special case of \place\ (Section \ref{sec:oracle}).
 In this subsection, we argue that, unless P=NP, a $(1-1/e)$ approximation is the best achievable guarantee in polynomial time for cardinality constrained assortment optimization under a Mixture of Multinomial Logit choice model (MMNL) and uniformly priced products.
 This proves that the $(1-1/e)$-approximation guarantee for the \place\ problem with uniformly priced products (derived in the previous section) is best possible.

-\begin{theorem} Unless P=NP, there is no polynomial-time algorithm that approximates the problem of cardinality constrained assortment optimization better than than $(1-\frac{1}{e}+ \epsilon)$ for any $\epsilon>0$ when the choice model is given by a MMNL choice model and all the products have the same price. \end{theorem}
+\begin{theorem} Unless P=NP, there is no polynomial-time algorithm that approximates the problem of cardinality constrained assortment optimization better than than $(1-\frac{1}{e}+ \epsilon)$ for any $\epsilon>0$ when the choice model is given by a MMNL choice model and all the products have the same price. \end{theorem} The proof of this theorem is included in Appendix \ref{appx:homo}.